CorpGlory/grafana-datasource-kit/README.md

 # grafana-datasource-kit
 Node.js library for running Grafana datasources on backend plus utils.
 You can send your datasource metric from Grafana to compilte it on Node.js and query your datasource via Grafana in background.

+User get unified interface, library provide same output format for each datasource, such as fields order, time units.

 ## Supported datasources